Tampon Alternatives: The Top Choices to Consider

 It’s kind of a scary thought, isn’t it?
 The world has limited resources and we should be doing our part to minimize our ecological footprint (Calculate your own ecological footprint here).

-According to this article, the average women uses 11,000 tampons or pads in her lifetime.
+According to this article, the average person uses 11,000 tampons or pads in her lifetime.
 That’s a lot and that’s hard on planet Earth.
-By using reusable sanitary options such as a Diva Cup, or Reusable Cloth Pad, you’ll have much less of an impact upon our world.
+By using reusable sanitary options such as a Diva Cup, or reusable cloth pad.

 Think about those 11,000 tampons or pads for a minute.
 They cost money.
 Of course you know this already since you go to store each and every single month and shell out money for them.
 They’re expensive- a box of 36 tampons costs around $7 at the drugstore.
 That’s more than $2000 USD for sanitary products over the course of a lifetime.